 - history of frequent and extreme dieting

 It can be difficult to identify a binge eater by outward appearance.
-If you suffer from this eating disorder, you may be overweight or obese or remain an average size.
+If you suffer from this eating disorder, you may be overweight or obese, or remain at you’re ideal body weight.
 Also, the following symptoms often occur in private:

-- eating large amounts of food even when you are not hungry
+- eating large amounts of food even when you’re not hungry

 - eating quickly